BoxResin/AndroidThreadSwitcher/README.md

 ThreadSwitcher.newChain() // Create an empty chain.
         // Concat a UI chain to the empty chain.
         .onUI {
-            // Some tasks to do on UI Thread
-            "result" // Pass any value to the next chain.
+            // Some tasks to do on a UI Thread "result" // Pass any value to the next chain.
         }
         // Concat a Worker chain to the previous chain.